Relive music of the swing era at Florida Studio Theatre

 The Court Cabaret at Florida Studio Theatre bulged at the seams Saturday afternoon.

 From Glenn Miller’s “Moonlight Serenade” featured in”Sun Valley Serenade” to “When You Wish Upon a Star” from “Pinnochio” and “You Made Me Love You” from “Broadway Melody” of 1938, the cabaret was filled with great music.
-I don’t think anyone in the audience could have been more than a young child int hat era of ’30s and early ’40s but they enjoyed it.
+I don’t think anyone in the audience could have been more than a young child in that era of the ’30s and early ’40s, but they enjoyed it.

 All that great music was made even better by the talented performers.

 The lone female performer, Kimberly Hawkey is the show’s creator and vocalist.
-She also plays banjo and can a muti-genre vocalist who can adapt to whatever she is singing from film tune to jazz.
+She also plays banjo and is a muti-genre vocalist who can adapt to whatever she is singing, from film tune to jazz.
 She has a slew of awards, has played in most of the best places and is not yet 30.
 Remember her name.

 Assaf Gleizner is the group’s musical director and pianist.
 He has played all over the world and has a list of major projects in jazz and theater.